Safety resources at your fingertips with new UF TapShield App

 Summer 2013 Legislative Agendas

-As Student Body President, Christina plans to support a number of student-backed initiatives to create a better experience for both undergraduate and graduate students.
+As Student Body President, Cory plans to support a number of student-backed initiatives to create a better experience for both undergraduate and graduate students.

 Learn More »